Raoni Barcelos: Ultimate Fighting Championship

 Barcelos faced Umar Nurmagomedov on January 14, 2022, at UFC Fight Night 217.
 He lost the fight via knockout in the first round.

 Barcelos was scheduled to face Miles Johns on June 17, 2023, at UFC on ESPN 47.
 However, Johns withdrew due to injury and the bout was scrapped.

 Barcelos, as a replacement for Said Nurmagomedov, was rescheduled against Kyler Phillips on August 5, 2023 at UFC on ESPN 50.
 He lost the bout via unanimous decision.

-Barcelos faced Cristian Quiñonez on February 24, 2024, at UFC Fight Night 237.
+Barcelos faced Cristian Quiñónez on February 24, 2024, at UFC Fight Night 237.
 He won the bout by rear-naked choke submission in the third round.

 Barcelos faced undefeated prospect Payton Talbott on January 18, 2025 at UFC 311.
 He won the fight by unanimous decision.

 Barcelos faced former UFC Bantamweight Champion Cody Garbrandt on June 14, 2025, at UFC on ESPN 69.
 He won the fight by unanimous decision.

 Barcelos faced Ricky Simón on November 8, 2025 at UFC Fight Night 264.
 He won the fight by unanimous decision.

+Barcelos faced Montel Jackson on April 25, 2026 at UFC Fight Night 274.
+He won the fight via split decision.
+9 out of 10 media outlets scored the bout for Barcelos.

+Barcelos faced Raul Rosas Jr. in the main event on September 26, 2026, at UFC Fight Night 289.
+He lost the bout by a slam TKO, but was stretchered out of the octagon after losing consciousness from the takedown.
+Despite losing, this fight earned him the Fight of the Night award.
+It's been confirmed that he has regained consciousness and is awake and alert.